 How to apply for a Vanquis credit building credit card

 Vanquis Bank helps people who have been turned down for credit elsewhere, offering a responsible and reliable financial service and providing a sensible way to stay in control of your money.
-To find out if you could join the 3.5 million people we’ve already accepted, go to https://www.vanquis.co.uk/
+To find out if you could join the 4 million people we’ve already accepted, go to Vanquis.

 How to use your new card

-Don’t withdraw cash or use it abroad - Your credit builder card will not have been designed for cash withdrawals or for using when abroad and doing so could mean you’re hit with higher interest fees or additional charges.
+Charges for withdrawing cash or using your card abroad - Your credit builder card will not have been designed for cash withdrawals or for using when abroad and doing so could mean you’re hit with higher interest fees or additional charges.
 Always check the terms and conditions before using your card.